awsdocs/aws-doc-sdk-examples/javav2/usecases/workflow_multiple_channels/Readme.md

 9. Choose **Create state machine**.
 A message appears that states the state machine was successfully created.

-## Create an IntelliJ project named LambdaFunctions
+## Create an IntelliJ project named LambdaNotifications

 1. In the IntelliJ IDE, choose **File**, **New**, **Project**.